knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 This pipeline example is a schedule driven pipeline, which queries and finds the daily number of COVID-19 cases for the UK and Cyprus.
-I used a public COVID-19 dataset on BigQuery to get the data, generate some charts and send myself an email for each country once a day with those charts.
+I used a public COVID-19 dataset on BigQuery to get the data, generate charts, and send myself one email for each country once a day with those charts.

 ### Architecture